elotroalex/the-creative-forum/_encounters/231009-in5-schwartz.md

   - Sofía Fernández González
 ---

-A night with Selby Wynn Schwartz (Stanford University).
-In conversation with Inês Forjaz de Lacerda and Sofía Fernández González.
+A night with Selby Wynn Schwartz (Stanford University), author of _After Sappho_ (2022), in conversation with Inês Forjaz de Lacerda and Sofía Fernández González.

 ---